xharaken/john-law-coin/HowToInstallMetamask.md

 [MetaMask](https://metamask.io/) is a crypto wallet that enables you to connect to Ethereum's blockchain from your browser.
 MetaMask supports Chrome, Firefox, Opera and Brave.
 See [this step-by-step guide](https://levelup.gitconnected.com/how-to-use-metamask-a-step-by-step-guide-f380a3943fb1) for installing Metamask.

-# Step 2: Connect to the Ethereum network
+# Step 2: Connect to the Polygon Mainnet

-Click the Metamask extension and connect to the Ethereum Mainnet.
+Follow [this instruction](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) and add the Polygon Mainnet to your Metamask.

 <img src="./docs/metamask_network.png" width=360px>